noopkat/avrgirl-arduino/README.md

 ```

 When creating `new Avrgirl()`, only the `board` property is required.
-The current board names can be specified as `'uno'`, `'leonardo'`, `'micro'`, or `'imuduino'`.
+The current board names can be specified as `'uno'`, `'leonardo'`, `'micro'`, `'blend-micro'`, or `'imuduino'`.

-You can also optionally specify a port to connect to the Arduino, but if you omit this property avrgirl-arduino will do a pretty good job of finding it for you.
+You can optionally specify a port to connect to the Arduino, but if you omit this property avrgirl-arduino will do a pretty good job of finding it for you.

 Specifying the port would look something like this: